Higher education in Canada: Newfoundland and Labrador

+The Degree Granting Act of Newfoundland and Labrador regulates degree-granting universities in the province.
+The only university in Newfoundland and Labrador, Memorial University of Newfoundland, has campuses in three cities, in St. John's, the capital of Newfoundland and Labrador, on the west coast of the province, in Corner Brook, and in Harlow, U.K. With 19,429 enrolled students, it is the second largest university in Atlantic Canada.

 Northwest Territories

 The only post-secondary institution in the NWT is Aurora College.
 The former Arctic College was split into Aurora College and Nunavut Arctic College when Nunavut Territory was created in 1999.
 Aurora College has campuses in Inuvik, Fort Smith and Yellowknife.
 It has learning centres in many other communities in the NWT.
 The territorial Department of Education, Culture and Employment is the government agency responsible for post-secondary education in the Northwest Territories.
 There are two career colleges located in the NWT: the Academy of Learning in Yellowknife, which provides business information technology courses, and Great Slave Helicopters Flight Training Centre, which supplies Global Positioning System training for helicopter pilot education.

 Nova Scotia

 The governing body for higher education in Nova Scotia is the Department of Education with Karen Casey as Minister of Education.
 Nova Scotia has a population of less than 1 million people who are served by 11 public universities and one private chartered university authorized to grant degrees, the Nova Scotia Community College that offers programs at 13 campuses, and 6 Community Learning Centres.

+There are 10 universities in Nova Scotia.
+Six of these – Atlantic School of Theology, Dalhousie University, Mount Saint Vincent University, the NSCAD University, Saint Mary's University, and the University of King's College – are located in Halifax, Nova Scotia, the provincial capital and largest city in Atlantic Canada.
+The oldest university in the province is the University of King's College, established in 1789, while the newest is Cape Breton University, established in 1974.
+University student enrolment in Nova Scotia ranges from 150 students at Atlantic School of Theology to more than 18,000 at Dalhousie University.

+Several universities in Nova Scotia have religious connections.
+The University of King's College, founded in Windsor, was the first college to obtain university powers in British North America, at a time when Upper Canada had no government of its own.
+It has always remained under the control of the Church of England.
+Dalhousie University, originally known as Dalhousie College, was established in Halifax in 1818 with the help of the Presbyterian Church, and Acadia University was founded by Baptists.
+Catholics formed Saint Mary's University, Mount Saint Vincent University, and Saint Francis Xavier University.

+Université Sainte-Anne, the tenth university, is located in Pointe-de-l'Église and instructs its academic courses in French.